Mizo330/UR5_plays_chess_ROS2/README.md

 - Xiang **Wang**
 - Bercel **Papp**

-## Requisites
+## Pre-requisites
-- Docker
+- Ubuntu 24 (native or WSL)
 - Nvidia GPU with driver
 - VSCode

 ## Pre-Installation

 >[!IMPORTANT]
->This project uses a docker enviroment to run ROS2 and any dependencies, so installation of Docker is required.
+>This project uses a docker enviroment to run ROS2 and any dependencies, so installation of Docker is strongly suggested.
+> *You can fish out the necessary pacakges for it to run from the Dockerfile of course...*

 ### Docker